epogrebnyak/justpath/README.md

 `justpath` shows your `PATH` environment variable line by line with numbering, comments and highlighing and helps detecting invalid or duplicate directories on your `PATH`.

-You can also create a modified version of `PATH` string and use it to set `PATH` variable in your shell startup script or through an environment manager.
+You can also create a modified version of `PATH` string and use it in your shell startup script or through an environment manager.
 Note that `justpath` itself cannot change your shell `PATH`.

 ## Try quickly